 When Ronald Reagan said it, everybody believed it.

-There's no action that accompanies the sediment.
+There's no action that accompanies the sentiment.

 It's getting worse each and every day.

-Anyway, it's quick break here, folks.
+Anyway, quick break here, folks.

 We'll be back and continue your phone calls next on the EIB network right after this.

-Okay, try this on for size, see what you think of this.
+Okay, try this on for size.

 From Fox News.

-That organization was created in late 2009 when some acorn offices disbanded and reorganized under the new name after undercover video exposes prompted Congress to cut off federal funds.
+That organization was created in late 2009 when some Acorn offices disbanded and reorganized under the new name after undercover video exposés prompted Congress to cut off federal funds.

 Now, how many of you people thought that we defunded Acorn and they just went away?

-Yeah, we defunded them and they went away.
+Yep, we defunded them and they went away.

-And how many of you are shocked to learn that Occupy Wall Street's actually hiring people to not just show up, but hiring people to organize and plan the civil unrest and the protests.
+And how many of you are shocked to learn that Occupy Wall Street's actually hiring people to not just show up, but hiring people to organize and plan the civil unrest and the protests?

 Acorn's back.